Santhosh-Kumar-2004/aws-serverless-masterclass/README.md

 ## 🧩 How to Run Lambda Examples
 Each Lambda function can be tested directly in the AWS Console, or locally using the AWS Toolkit for VS Code (optional).

+---

+# ✨ About Me
+## Santhosh — a passionate full-stack developer exploring the world of cloud computing ☁️
+### 📚 Goal: Master AWS Serverless architecture and build scalable, modern apps.